 Applications now open: Ontario Small Business Support Grant

 Applications are now open for the new Ontario Small Business Support Grant, which helps small businesses that are required to close or significantly restrict services under the new Provincewide Shutdown effective December 26, 2020.

 With this new one-time grant, small businesses will be able to recover some of their expected lost revenue, starting at $10,000 and up to a maximum of $20,000.

-Rebates on property taxes and energy bills
+Rebates for PPE, property taxes and energy bills

 Affordable electricity bills

 As of 12:00 a.m. on January 1, 2021, customers who pay time-of-use or tiered electricity rates, including households, farms and small businesses, will be charged the off-peak rate of 8.5 cents/kWh, 24 hours a day, seven days a week.